Jense5/mp3-downloader/README.md

 $ download avicii waiting for love
 ```

 This tool is still in beta, please report bugs as fast as possible.
-Kthx.

-#### Metadata

-If you love music and command line, checkout my [NodeJS Music Editor](https://github.com/Jense5/NodeJS-Music-Editor) to edit or automatically download music tags to MP3's!
+Checkout [NodeJS Music Editor](https://github.com/Jense5/NodeJS-Music-Editor) to edit & download ID3s for the downloaded tracks.
+I will combine these two when I find the time.

 ### License